SEED ORDERS OVER $100 SHIP FREE!

 Not only do you get the early-summer white blossoms and edible fruit, but the Wild Strawberry plant takes on a great red fall color also.
 It is best introduced into a situation using plants; it spreads by runners readily.
 Wild Strawberries grows in a wide variety of sun and soil conditions: full sun to nearly full shade, prairie, meadows, fields, on moist ground, along the edge of woods, and on hillsides.
 The fruit ripens in late spring or early summer.
 They are much smaller than commercial strawberries but probably the most delicious of the wild fruits.

-Virginia strawberry is another common name for this species.
+Virginia Strawberry is another common name for this species.

 *This species may be difficult and/or slow to germinate and grow to maturity.
 Please note the germination code.
 Seed of this species is kept under refrigeration (33-38 F) in our warehouse.
 The days in transit to you in colder or warmer conditions won’t harm the seed, but it should be put back in refrigeration until you are ready to plant or apply pre-sowing treatment.